Stop Feeling Guilty About Everything

-If you get in a fight with someone, doesn’t mean that you are an aggressive person.
+If you get into a fight with someone, doesn’t mean that you are an aggressive person.
 Will you become a bad person if you did something wrong once?
 I know you are accountable for what you do, but that small action doesn’t define your whole personality.
-There are fifty shades to you and trust me, some of them could be dark.
+There are fifty shades of you and trust me, some of them could be dark.

 Don’t make a mountain out of a molehill:

 I’ve known people who take their feelings of guilt unnecessary so huge.
 They constantly let that one mistake circle round their head until they are unable to work productively.
 It’s okay if you went home a little late that day, but do not let yourself feel so guilty about it, that you lock yourself up in a cell and pledge to never go out again.

 To err is human:

 As a human, you are entitled to make mistakes.
 It’s your birthright.
 There’s not a single person in this entire population who hasn’t made a single mistake.
 When someone tries to achieve perfectionism, he fails.
 It is not because he is unqualified, it’s because perfection is an ideal state, and like all things ideal- it’s unachievable in your human form.

 There’s no need to feel guilty about your mistakes because your guilt won’t change a thing.
 Focus on how to make things right again.